Focus and scope:

 Cohort, case control, and cross-sectional studies should be arranged based on Strengthening the Reporting of Observational studies in Epidemiology (STROBE) statement and checklist as: Abstract, Keywords, Introduction, Methods, Results, Discussion, Conclusion, Acknowledgements, References, Tables, and Figures.
 A structured abstract (with the subheadings title, introduction, methods, results, and conclusion) should appear on the first page of the manuscript and should not exceed 350 words.
 The main text (excluding the abstract and references) should not exceed 3500 words.

 Original research papers that report a randomized controlled trial, should comply with the guidelines provided by the Consolidated Standards of Reporting Trials (CONSORT) group.
 In addition, supplying the manuscript with a CONSORT flowchart diagram is highly encouraged.
-Researchers who would like to publish their clinical trial reports in Emergency are strongly encouraged to register their studies in a registry of clinical trials, which meets the criteria of WHO or ICMJE.
+Researchers who would like to publish their clinical trial reports in Men's Health Journal are strongly encouraged to register their studies in a registry of clinical trials, which meets the criteria of WHO or ICMJE.
 As an option, the Iranian Registry of Clinical Trials (IRCT) is a registry suggested by WHO.

 Review articles should be composed of systematic critical assessments of literature and data sources pertaining to clinical topics, emphasizing factors such as cause, diagnosis, prognosis, therapy, or prevention.
 They should have unstructured abstracts.
 All articles and data sources should include information about the specific types of study or analysis, population, intervention, exposure, and tests or outcomes.
 Authors of review articles should be expert and have contributions in the field of the addressed subject.
 Systematic reviews and meta-analyses on clinical trials and observational studies should be prepared based on Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) and Meta-analysis of observational studies in epidemiology (MOOSE), respectively.